alvisf/Dockerized-Flask-Celery-RabbitMQ-Redis/README.md

 At this stage we have a working web app with asynchronous image generation.

-## Part 4 - Using Docker to package our application
+## Using Docker to package our application

 Our app requires 4 separate containers for each of our servies: